Gwen and Blake Wig Out at Apollo's Scooby-Doo Birthday Party

 Meanwhile, her boyfriend of over two years certainly played his part as the goofy hippie, who is always hot on the trail of trouble (and, of course, Scooby Snacks).

-From bouncy house to a classic puppet show and character appearances, take a look at how Gwen and Blake helped the 4-year-old and his friends celebrate his big day!
+Take a look at how Gwen and Blake helped the 4-year-old and his friends celebrate his big day!

 Gwen Stefani and Blake Shelton got into character as Daphne and Shaggy from the beloved cartoon Scooby-Doo.